Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 This compact device became an emblem of social status and prestige.

-The artistry and craftsmanship that went into creating ornate watch cases and meticulously crafted movements reflected the Renaissance’s love for beauty and detail.
+The artistry and craftsmanship involved in creating ornate watch cases and meticulously crafted movements reflected the Renaissance’s love for beauty and detail.

 With this newfound ability to keep personal time, the bourgeoisie and aristocracy could better organize their days, a subtle shift that arguably paved the way for the structured schedules we adhere to today.